 JAMES F. JORDAN, & CO., Proprietors.
-PHESE extensive Mills, having been re-built since their Presenting their Famous Protest at the Diet of Spires, in last destruction by fire, are now in full operation again and can supply NEWS AND PRINTING PAPER of any size, and of the best quality; also WRAPPING PAPER.
+PHESE extensive Mills, having been re-built since their destruction by fire, are now in full operation again and can supply NEWS AND PRINTING PAPER of any size, and of the best quality; also Wrapping Paper.

-Having put into the Mills, in addition to a cylinder Machine, one of Goddard, Rice, & Co.'s large sized Four-drinier Machines, and having Experienced Paper Makers, we can figures, and includes authentic portraits of the most prominent men connected with that important event.
-The work (exclusive of margin) measures 21 inches by 15, and the print has never procured in any other market.
+Having put into the Mills, in addition to a cylinder Machine, one of Goddard, Rice, & Co.'s large sized Four-drinier Machines, and having EXPERIENCED PAPER MAKERS, we can urnish as good an article and upon as good terms, as can be procured in any other market.
 We call the attention of Southern Editors to the fact, that while they are accommodating themselves, they at the same time give encouragement to Southern Manufactures.

 Address JAS.
 F. JORDAN & Co.
+Dec.
+6, 1851.